 5. The Yesterday And Tomorrow: Valencia

 Another amalgamation of the new and old, Valencia has ancient churches and monasteries but a part of the city has been renovated and is famous for its modern Valencia City of Arts and Sciences complex.
 In this architectural beauty, there is an aquarium, an IMAX theatre, opera houses, museums, and a planetarium.
-The city is also home to the Silk Exchange Market, an ancient site where silk trade once took place.
+The city is also home to the Silk Exchange Market, an ancient site where the silk trade once took place.
 The city also hosts the Fallas Festival in March every year.
 The different neighbourhoods make and display papier-mache figures which are later burned while the people party away the night.
 Valencia is also famous as the home of paella so make sure you try some.

 6. Flamenco Dance Your Heart Out: Seville

 One of the best places to visit in Spain, Seville takes tourists by storm with its nightlife and festivals.
 The city is the capital of Andalusia and has landmarks of historical significance like the Real Alcázar, a Moorish palace that reflects Mudéjar architecture, and the Cathedral of Seville.
 Both are connected to Christopher Columbus.
 Columbus’ quest to find the New World was planned in the former.
 The latter is believed to be where Columbus is buried.
-The city is high spirited with lively nightlife.
+The city is high-spirited with a lively nightlife.
 Furthermore, flamenco dance flourishes in Seville.
 The April fair, hosted in Seville, is one of the events that is looked forward to, with drinking, eating, pulling all-nighters, flamenco dances, and costumes marking the celebrations.

 7. By The Bay: San Sebastian

 Home to some of the best beaches in Europe, San Sebastian also has two mighty hills.
 All food enthusiasts must visit San Sebastian.
 It’s known for the pintxo, a delicious snack made with bread topped with vegetables and meat held together with a toothpick, that accompanies beer.
 Many bars in the city adopt the buffet system and display their scrumptious pintxos for the public.
 San Sebastian is located on the Basque Country coast in northern Spain.
 It is also the capital of the Gipuzkoa province.
-The city has famous beaches like Playa de la Zurriola, a prominent area for surfing, and Conca beach or Playa de la Concha, a beach that is shaped like a shell and famous for swimming, kayaking and water skiing.
+The city has famous beaches like Playa de la Zurriola, a prominent area for surfing, and Conca Beach or Playa de la Concha, a beach that is shaped like a shell and famous for swimming, kayaking, and water skiing.

 8. Where History Happens: Cordoba

 A pivotal city if you want to know more about Moorish rule in the Middle Ages, Cordoba is a treasure trove of culture and history.
 The city’s old town is a UNESCO World Heritage Site and the most visited tourist spot is the Mezquita or the Grand Mosque of Cordoba.
 The building was built as a mosque but later converted into a cathedral.
 The architecture has Islamic influences with beautifully illuminated red and white stripes.
-Other historical tourist attractions include Cordoba’s Roman Bridge, Fortress of the Christian Monarchs, Jewish Quarter, and the Street of Flowers.
+Other historical tourist attractions include Cordoba’s Roman Bridge, the Fortress of the Christian Monarchs, the Jewish Quarter, and the Street of Flowers.
 You will not be bored with the markets at the Plaza de las Tendillas.

 A Slice Of Everything And Heaven

-The country will spoil you for history, architecture, culture and food because there is no other place like this.
+The country will spoil you for history, architecture, culture, and food because there is no other place like this.
 From its cobble-stoned pavements to wide cement roads, the journey will take you to memorable places.
 Places to visit in Spain are captivating and will push you to explore more.
 The castles push you into the Middle Ages, food that makes you forget home, and colourful nights extend on forever.